dagu-org/dagu/README.md

 ## Web interface

-You can launch web UI by `dagu server` command.
-Default URL is `http://localhost:8000`.
+You can launch the web UI by `dagu server` command.
+Default URL is `http://127.0.0.1:8000`.

 - **DAGs**: Overview of all DAGs (workflows).